omriharel/deej/README.md

 # settings for connecting to the arduino board
 com_port: COM4
 baud_rate: 9600

-# limits how often deej will look for new processes
-process_refresh_frequency: 5
 ```

 - `master` is a special option to control the master volume of the system _(uses the default playback device)_